 Scotts Young Professionals (SYP) is dedicated to connecting, growing and guiding the next generation of leaders by fostering innovation, engagement and new ways of thinking at ScottsMiracle-Gro.
 SYP members organize regular networking and mentorship events, participate in charity fundraisers and volunteer to mentor Central Ohio youth through The Legacy Project.

-Newly formed in 2020, GroPride is dedicated to fostering an inclusive, supportive global network and provides a forum for education and awareness supporting the professional growth of LGBTQ+A individuals.
-Shortly after it launched, GroPride sponsored a Pride Month article series for associates and hosted a virtual fundraiser to benefit the Kaleidoscope Youth Center.
-GroPride also worked with the Human Rights Campaign to support our company in participating in the Corporate Equality Index for the first time.
+GroPride is dedicated to fostering an inclusive, supportive global network for associates and provides a forum for education and awareness in support of the professional growth of LGBTQ+ individuals.
+Shortly after its launch, GroPride sponsored a Pride Month article series for associates and hosted a virtual fundraiser to benefit the Kaleidoscope Youth Center.
+GroPride has also worked with the Human Rights Campaign to support our company in participating in the Corporate Equality Index for the second consecutive year.

 Diversity and human rights